joes0451/ADev/ReadMe.txt

 ADev-3.2.0:
     For Uninstall, if the device is asleep, it wakes up the display so that the Uninstall will work.

+ADev-3.2.2:
+    Improved logcat.
+It now clears the logcat buffer each time it starts to reduce any slowdowns caused by long previous outputs.
+    Improved PID logcat.
+Found out that the secound time you would run it, it wouldn't get any output, and fixed it.

 I use it for all of my own development, and try to fix what issues I see,